jaydonhaghighi/FireFightingDroneSystem/README.md

 ## Overview

-The Fire Drone System simulates an integrated approach to detecting and handling fire incidents using unmanned drones.
+The Fire Drone System simulates an integrated approach to detecting and handling fire incidents using drones.
 The system is designed with a modular architecture where different subsystems interact via a central Scheduler.
 Fire events are read from a text file and processed through a state machine that manages the drone’s behavior.
 The system